UK - A guide to Affiliate Digital Marketing

 Consumers promoting premium rate services (PRS) to friends on Facebook without pricing information

-Promotions offering video content (that would otherwise be unavailable or costly) on the condition that the consumer completes a survey - the survey then lead to a PRS subscription service.
+Promotions offering video content (that would otherwise be unavailable or costly) on the condition that the consumer completes a survey - the survey then leads to a PRS subscription service.

 Promotions offering supermarket vouchers on the condition that the consumer completes a survey - the survey then leads to a premium rate subscription service.